-Read on to learn about the exciting opportunities for international students when studying in regional Australia.
+Read on to learn about the exciting opportunities for international students studying in regional Australia.

 Where is regional Australia?

 Even with all this information, you may still be wondering: what exactly is there to do in regional Australia?
 The answer will depend on where in regional Australia you choose to study!
 Many international students feel their time spent regionally has shown them ‘the real Australia’, from the outback to the ocean and everything in between.
-In other words, those bucket-list items you created when you first selected Australia as your study destination are likely located in regional areas.
-So, studying in regional Australia will give you a well-rounded Aussie experience with lots of incredible travel opportunities.
+In other words, many of those bucket list items you created when you first selected Australia as your study destination are likely located in regional areas.
+In short, studying in regional Australia will give you a well-rounded Aussie experience with lots of incredible travel opportunities.

 Finding work in regional areas

 When considering the pros and cons of studying in regional Australia, many international students are concerned about employment opportunities.
-However, there is no cause for concern.
+However, this is no cause for concern.
 While major cities may have more jobs available, there is far less competition in regional Australia for the jobs on offer.
 This means you may have a better chance of securing employment when living in regional areas.
-According to one report, the number of vacant jobs in regional Australia increased by 16 per cent in a 12-month period from January 2017.
-This increase is nearly double the rise seen in major cities within the same timeframe.
-Clearly, the data signals that employment opportunities in regional Australia are growing much more rapidly than in major cities.

-Regional Australia is also home to many location-specific part-time employment options.
-These include fruit-picking or farm work, which are not viable options when living in a major city.
+Regional Australia is also home to many location-specific part-time employment options, including fruit-picking and farm work, which are not viable options when living in a major city.